lalutalu/notes/s2/Developpement_Infromatique.md

 ## Diagrams

 Does it work?
-It depends on the reason one chose
+It depends on the reason one chose.

+Attributes are private, properties are public.

+public internal is only public in said project, not to other **External Classes**

+Writing is ok